Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The mascot of all projects under the Kaeon name is the ACE.
 The female version of the character is shown on the profile picture of the Gallery-of-Kaeon github account.
+The male version of the character is shown [here](https://drive.google.com/open?id=0B7qYhFZP1C70Q3cxQjREYUdETHM).

 ### Can I join you?